Blueratzxk/Accordion_cpp/README.md

 $ bash startcluster.sh
 ```
 * The WEB UI of Accordion can be accessed through IP:9082 (for example, 192.168.0.121:9082).
 Then you can run the queries as mentioned before.
+* Enter "run Q1" in the left input box to run TPC-H Q1 (distributed version).
+There are 12 TPC-H queries in Accordion (Q1 ~ Q12).
 * Stop the Accordion cluster.
 ```
 $ ctrl ^c